axelarnetwork/axelar-contract-deployments/releases/evm/2025-07-Monad-Transceiver-v1.1.0.md

 - This is the Monad Axelar/Wormhole Transceiver release.
 Wormhole uses their own fork of OpenZeppelin contract, thus we are using external repo to deploy contracts.

-- This release deploys AxelarTransceiver & ERC1967Proxy contracts from the example-wormhole-axelar-wsteth [repo](https://github.com/wormhole-foundation/example-wormhole-axelar-wsteth).
+- This release deploys `AxelarTransceiver` used as name `MonadAxelarTransceiver` & `ERC1967Proxy` contracts from the example-wormhole-axelar-wsteth [repo](https://github.com/wormhole-foundation/example-wormhole-axelar-wsteth).

 ## Deployment